hpierre74/react-course-retro/README.md

 ### Cart

 - Empty Card with a checkout button by default
-- List of added items with delete/minus button, you can add the same item and increment its count from the `add to cart` button
+- List of added items with delete/minus button (you can add the same item and increment its count from the `add to cart` button)

 ### Article